What Is The Lifespan Of An Electric Bike Battery?

 Additionally, avoid fast-charging your electric bike battery when possible.
 While it may be convenient, fast charging can generate excess heat, which can be harmful to the battery cells and reduce their lifespan.

-See also Are There Specific Rules For Electric Bike Usage In Urban Areas?
+See also Are There Any Specific Rules For Riding Electric Bikes At Night?

 Temperature